Coefficient of Variation Formula (Table of Contents)

 Coefficient of Variation Formula – Example #2

-Let say you are a very risk-averse investor and you looking to invest money in the stock market.
-Since your risk appetite is low, you want to invest in safe stocks which have lower standard deviation and coefficient of variation.
+Let’s say you are a very risk-averse investor and you are looking to invest money in the stock market.
+Since your risk appetite is low, you want to invest in safe stocks with lower standard deviation and coefficient of variation.
 You have shortlisted 3 shares based on their fundamental and technical information and want to choose 2 stocks.
 You have also collected information about their historical returns for the last 15 years.

 Solution: